Blank612/mvnw/readme.md

 > If you don't have curl installed - replace `curl -sL` with `wget -qO-`.

-It will extract the following files (all of which are meant to be committed to VCS):
+You'll get the following files (all of which are meant to be committed to VCS):

     mvnw # shell script to be used on Linux/Mac OS X mvnw.bat # batch file for Windows